It all started with Catan...

 - Should have an element of luck, element of randomness in every game during setup and a possibility to win a game using different strategies or tactics.
 This gives more variety and makes the game more interesting.
 We really have this variety of aspects properly considered in game design.

-We will talk about Ettana - The Looms of Kanchi in more details in a separate blog.
+I will talk about Ettana - The Looms of Kanchi in more details in a separate blog.

-We believe this will be a good start for our board games creation journey.
+I believe this will be a good start for our board games creation journey.
 The decision to publish the game was not just made overnight.
 It was important to make sure that we play and like the game in the first place before we publish.
 It's like a chef tasting his/her food creation before serving it on the plate - we are very clear about this concept.
 So it is tested OK.

 - - Madhu